UglyWillDuckling/diamond-mine/Emerald/emerald/Pro Git - Scott Chacon/Appendix A_ Git in Other Environments/Appendix A_ Git in Other Environments.md

 #### Recommended Workflow

 Once it’s installed and configured, you can use the GitHub client for many common Git tasks.
 The intended workflow for this tool is sometimes called the “GitHub Flow.”
-We cover this in more detail in [[GitHub|The GitHub Flow]], but the general gist is that (a) you’ll be committing to a branch, and (b) you’ll be syncing up with a remote repository fairly regularly.
+We cover this in more detail in [[Atlas/tools/dev/github|The GitHub Flow]], but the general gist is that (a) you’ll be committing to a branch, and (b) you’ll be syncing up with a remote repository fairly regularly.

 Branch management is one of the areas where the two tools diverge.
 On macOS, there’s a button at the top of the window for creating a new branch: